 Non League Football Needs Your Support

-Non League Day is, of course, scheduled to coincide with the international break, and it promotes the importance of affordable grassroots football.
+Non League Day is, of course, deliberately scheduled to coincide with the international break, and it promotes the importance of affordable grassroots football.
 Match-going fans who support Premier League and Championship clubs now almost uniformly dread the international break.
 No game to go to, often stultifyingly dull international games on the box instead – and a gaping hole in your weekend.

 The football pyramid is propped up by the grassroots foundations of the non-league, and it needs support.
 It’s all too easy to be snobby and dismissive about non-league, but attending a game can be a hugely refreshing alternative to the kind of watered down experience we sometimes get in the all-seater stadia at the top end of the game.